 Walked up grouse are usually shot by a team of 4 - 8 guns walking in a line with the beaters and dogs across the moor, shooting at the birds as they take off and fly.
 This type of grouse shooting is more physically demanding than a driven day with a smaller number of birds shot.
 Typically 5 - 20 brace (10 - 40 birds).
 Costs are less than driven days at £40 - £50 per bird.

 Grouse numbers were steadily declining in Scotland for a while due to a variety of factors; endoparasites (the strongyle worm), loss of heather habitat to sheep and forestry, and viral disease (louping ill carried by ticks).
 However due to improved conservation and medication, numbers seem to be increasing.

 The red grouse is a completely wild bird and not reared then released as are pheasant and partridge.
 The available numbers vary from year to year, often affected by weather conditions and other factors.
-Estates work hard to manage their moors at great expense, and grouse shooting in the Scottish Borders remains the pinnacle of game shooting for many sportsmen.
+Estates work hard to manage their moors at great expense, and grouse shooting in Scotland remains the pinnacle of game shooting for many sportsmen.

 Exclusively Scottish can tailor make shooting packages for novices, single guns, couples, small groups and teams, or even customise an entire shooting based holiday for you.
 So if you're visiting Scotland for a holiday get in touch and we'd be happy to help!